djacobow/alexa_metar/README.md

 amount of information may be different.
 A METAR might have some fields that are not normally present in an ATIS report (such as fraction temperatures) and an ATIS report often includes non-weather related airport information.

+## TAF printed vs TAF read aloud

+TAFS are generally not read aloud, so this app has no particular format to mimic.
+In general, the phraseology is like that for ATIS, except there will be no temperature (not included in TAFs) and each section of the TAF will be preceded by a from-to period that the forecast covers.
+Also, the beginning of the TAF specifies the entire duration of the forecast.

 ## What the program does